 Before 2016, and even before I became chronically ill, I was no stranger to migraines.
 They run in my family, and I had a very clear understanding of what a migraine was and what it might feel like even before I had experienced them myself.
 I only had migraines in this traditional sense very occasionally, but one of my primary symptoms when I first became unwell with ME/CFS was debilitating head pain.

-- Pain Management.
 I was prescribed a triptan drug for migraine prevention and NSAIDs (anti-inflammatory medication) to manage pain for if or when it hit.
-I also benefitted hugely from hot and cold therapy - having something warm on the pressure points at the back of my neck, such as wheat warmers, whilst simultaneously having a cold compress on my head gave me a surprising amount of relief.
+I also benefitted hugely from hot and cold therapy - having something warm on the pressure points at the back of my neck, such as wheat warmers, gave me a surprising amount of relief.

 Though I still live with frequent head pain as part of my condition, I’m so grateful to have come out of the other side of my chronic migraines – hopefully for good.
 If you can in any way relate to my experiences, my best advice would be to seek professional help, consider lifestyle adjustments and adaptive equipment that could help you feel more comfortable, and cut yourself some slack.
 You’re doing the best you can, and you will get through this.